-- 10.3.67.
-A breeding bird survey of the Development area and adjacent semi-natural habitats was completed monthly between May and July 2018 inclusive. - 10.3.68.
+- 10.3.68.
+A breeding bird survey of the Development area and adjacent semi-natural habitats was completed monthly between May and July 2018 inclusive. - 10.3.69.
 A transect was walked that ensured all parts of the study area were sampled.
 The start and end points of the transect, and the direction of travel, were varied between visits to ensure representative coverage.
-Standard British Trust for Ornithology ("BTO") species and activity codes were used to indicate bird species and behaviour and transcribed onto field maps. - 10.3.69.
+Standard British Trust for Ornithology ("BTO") species and activity codes were used to indicate bird species and behaviour and transcribed onto field maps. - 10.3.70.
 The results of the three surveys were considered in combination.
-A precautionary approach was taken; species exhibiting territorial behaviour on one or more of the visits, and in suitable habitat, were considered likely to be holding territory. - 10.3.70.
-Survey work completed by BSG Ecology in 2018 found that the only bird species potentially breeding within the Development footprint was blue tit Cyanistes caeruleus.
-A territory was associated with scrub on the periphery of the footprint of the site. - 10.3.71.
+A precautionary approach was taken; species exhibiting territorial behaviour on one or more of the visits, and in suitable habitat, were considered likely to be holding territory. - 10.3.71.
+Survey work completed by BSG Ecology in 2018 found that the Site supports a range of common and widespread species including several red and amber listed species.
+Several species were recorded as potentially breeding within the Development footprint.
+These includewillow warbler Phylloscopus trochilus, linnet Linaria cannabina, chiffchaff Phylloscopus collybita, wren Troglodytes troglodytes, whitethroat Curruca communis, blackbird Turdus merula, blue tit Cyanistes caeruleus, collared dove Streptopelia decaocto and long-tailed tit Aegithalos caudatus.
+The majority of territories were associated with the woodland around the Site boundaries and scrub in the former field system south of the main quarry void.
+A single blue tit territory was recorded within scrub on the side of the main quarry void. - 10.3.72.
 The quarry base and faces provide little cover, and the nature of the mudstone is that it does not form ledges and crevices suitable for cliff-nesting species.
 No evidence of ground or cliff nesting species was recorded.
-Flocks of Corvids (raven Corvus corax and carrion crow Corvus corone) were recorded loafing within the quarry, and may use the freshwater pools for drinking; these species actively predate the nests and young of ground-nesting birds, reducing the potential for ground-nesting species to occur in future / the baseline to vary between years. - 10.3.72.
-The bird community of the wider landholding included various common and widespread scrub and woodland-nesting species including wren Troglodytes troglodytes, willow warbler Phylloscopus trochilus, wood pigeon Columba palumbus and blackcap Sylvia atricapilla.
-Nests and/or fledglings of swallow Hirundo rustica, whitethroat Sylvia communis, blue tit and long-tailed tit Aegithalos caudatus were noted within the survey area, the swallows being associated with operational quarry buildings close to the A458. - 10.3.73.
+Flocks of Corvids (raven Corvus corax and carrion crow Corvus corone) were recorded loafing within the quarry and may use the freshwater pools for drinking; these species actively predate the nests and young of ground-nesting birds, reducing the potential for ground-nesting species to occur in future / the baseline to vary between years. - 10.3.73.
+The bird community of the wider landholding included various common and widespread scrub and woodland-nesting species including wood pigeon Columba palumbus, and blackcap Sylvia atricapilla.
+Nests and/or fledglings of swallow Hirundo rustica, whitethroat, blue tit, carrion crow, and long-tailed tit were noted within the survey area, the swallows being associated with operational quarry buildings close to the A458.
+Linnet was recorded in scrub south of the main quarry void.
+It is a red listed species but remains common in Powys and in Wales as a whole. - 10.3.74.
 Species of note were wood warbler Phylloscopus sibilatrix and quail Coternix coternix, which were recorded during one of the bird surveys and (incidentally) during a bat survey respectively.
 Wood warbler is a declining species associated with upland oak woodland with a sparse understorey; habitats within and adjacent to site are not suitable to support a breeding pair, and the bird was probably on passage.
 Quail was heard calling on or over farmland well outside the site boundary.
-It is listed under Schedule 1 of the Wildlife and Countryside Act 1981, and is a scarce breeding bird in Powys, with populations fluctuating between years (Green, 2002). - 10.3.74.
-Indicative territory locations are shown on Figure 10.5 in Appendix 10-2.
+It is listed under Schedule 1 of the Wildlife and Countryside Act 1981, and is a scarce breeding bird in Powys, with populations fluctuating between years (Green, 2002).